qouteall/qouteall-blog/Cognitive-biases.md

 The difference between gambler's fallacy and regression to the mean:
 - Gambler's fallacy: if the past samples deviate to mean, assume the distribution of future samples change to "compensate" the deviations.
 This is wrong when the distribution doesn't change.
 - Regression to the mean: if the last sample is far from the mean, the next sample will likely to be closer to the mean than the last sample.
 It compares the next sample with the last sample, not the future mean with the past mean.

+**Regression fallacy**: after doing something and regression to the mean happens, people tend to think what they do caused the effect (hasty generalization).
+Example: the kid gets a bad score; parent criticizes; the kid then get a better score.
+It's seen that criticizing makes the score get better, although this is just regression to the mean that can happen naturally.

 ### Conjunction fallacy